Table of Contents

 Practical Implementation Considerations

 Organizations typically encounter several roadblocks when transitioning to data-centric integration models.
-Beyond the technical challenges, data governance maturity often becomes the limiting factor.
-Without clearly defined ownership, quality standards, and lifecycle management, even technically sound integration architectures underdeliver on business outcomes.
+Beyond technical hurdles, data governance maturity often emerges as the limiting factor.
+Without clearly defined ownership, quality standards, and lifecycle management, even technically sound integration architectures can fall short of delivering desired business outcomes.

 Cross-functional data stewardship represents a critical success factor.
-Longitudinal analysis of integration projects indicates that organizations with dedicated data governance teams achieve substantially better results than those relying solely on IT-driven initiatives.
+Longitudinal observation of integration projects indicates that organizations with dedicated data governance teams achieve substantially better results than those relying solely on IT-driven initiatives.

 Measuring Integration Effectiveness